svermeulen/text-to-colorscheme/README.md

 In order to generate new themes, you will need an API key from OpenAI, and then add this to `openai_api_key` setting as above.
 If you don't already have one, you will need to sign up at [openai.com](https://openai.com/)

-Note also that if your `init.lua` is in source control, it is not good practice to use your api key directly.
+Note also that if your `init.lua` is in source control, it is not good practice to reference your api key directly.
 Often a better approach is to get it from an environment variable instead, which you can do like this:

 ```lua
 require('text-to-colorscheme').setup {